ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ### Customize

 Go to the text editor, and open your project folder.
 You should see a file named `_config.yml`.
-Go through and change the info to be about you.
+Go through and change the info to be about your new site.

 ### Themes

+First let's go to your Gemfile and remove `gem jekyll` and uncomment or add `gem "github-pages", group: :jekyll_plugins`.
+Run `bundle update github-pages` to update.
+This will give us access to the themes we want!

-There are tons of free Jekyll themes out there, some more complicated than others.
-For the simplest themes (like the [one I used for example](https://broccolini.net/swiss/about/)).
-You just have to add a line to your Gemfile to add the new library like `gem "jekyll-swiss"` and then edit the `theme` in `config.yml`, in my case `theme: jekyll-swiss`.
-The theme I use also had a `theme_color` that I could edit, which I set to `theme_color: magenta`.
-Whenever you add a new gem, you'll have to run `bundle` in the command line to install the new gems before previewing it.
+There are [tons of free Jekyll themes out there](https://github.com/topics/jekyll-theme), some more complicated than others.
+For the simplest themes (like the [one I used for example](https://broccolini.net/swiss/about/)), you just have to add a line to your Gemfile and then edit the theme in `config.yml`.
+There may be more options to customize, so read the theme's documentation.
+For example, the theme I use also had a `theme_color` that I could edit, which I set to `theme_color: magenta` in `_config.yml`.

+To activate one of the [officially supported themes](https://pages.github.com/themes/), add `theme:` followed by the name of the theme in your Gemfile (as shown in the README in the theme's source repository).

+To activate any other open source Jekyll theme hosted on GitHub, add `remote_theme:` followed by the name of the theme (as shown in the README or other documentation in the theme's source repository) to `_config.yml`.

+I recommend following the documentation of the theme you choose to use for the best instructions.
+[Read more about adding a theme.](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/)

 #### Overriding theme elements